azrulhasni/Ebanking-Authz/README.md

 Introduction
 ------------

-Before micro-services, we tend to mix together different aspects of our software and systems.
-It is not uncommon to have a monolith component managing authentication, authorisation and business logic all in one place.
+We tend to mix together different aspects of our software and systems.
+It is not uncommon to have a system managing authentication, authorisation and business logic all in one place.
 This tight coupling would make it difficult for a particular business logic to be used ‘outside’ of the corresponding authentication and authorisation scheme - and therefore makes it less reusable.

-In the micro-services world, we would like to propose pushing authentication and authorisation to the Gateway layer.
-Basically, authorisation is checked even before a request hits a service.
+What we would like to propose is pushing authentication and authorisation to the Gateway layer.
+Basically, authentication and authorisation are checked even before a request hits a service.
 This means that, a service would be more ‘context-neutral’ when in comes to authentication and authorisation.
-It also means that I could easily deploy a service under a Gateway and manage its authentication and authorisation separately at runtime.
+It also means that we could easily deploy a service under a Gateway and manage its authentication and authorisation separately at runtime.
 This would amplify reusability across the board.